 As the main settlement on Eleuthera, Governors Harbour is an important point of interest for tourists.
 Many choose to stay in town, and even those who don't find themselves stopping by regularly.
 Centrally located on the island, local attractions are always within easy reach, even if they aren't directly in town.

-You'll find several beaches to visit in and around the area.
-You can click on the name of the beach for a detailed article concerning that particular stretch of sand.
+There are several beaches to visit in and around the area.
+Just click on the name of the beach for a detailed guide to that particular location.

-Take a look at the table below for more information on sites of historical interest near Governors Harbour.
+You can look through the table below for more information about historic sites near Governors Harbour.

 |Big Tree at Palmetto Point||--||North Palmentton Point, 4.7 mi.
 East-Southeast of Central Governors Harbour|